homecu/gelf-elasticsearch/README.md

 python3.5 ./gelf_elasticsearch.py https://elasticsearch.location.foo:12345/your_index/your_type
 ```

-Then you can direct gelf clients to `udp://localhost:12201`.
-To direct docker output:
+Then you can direct gelf clients to `udp://localhost:12201` a la..
 ```
 docker run --log-driver gelf --log-opt gelf-address=udp://localhost:12201 busybox date
 ```